crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Official Swags from the [SurrealDB store](https://surrealdb.store/)
 - **Requirements**:
     - Contribute Pull Requests against this [issue](https://github.com/surrealdb/awesome-surreal/issues/35) for the [Starter Kits section](https://github.com/surrealdb/awesome-surreal#starter-kits) of the repo
-    - Every paricipant that has PR against this [issue](https://github.com/surrealdb/awesome-surreal/issues/35) is eligible for the rewards.
+    - Every participant that has PR against this [issue](https://github.com/surrealdb/awesome-surreal/issues/35) is eligible for the rewards.
     - Your repository should have:
         - Include a clear, step-by-step README for setup.
         - Instructions to use your starter kit as a basis for other use cases.